l0b0/tilde/README.markdown

 These will probably be moved to separate projects after a while:

 * `scripts/duplicates.sh` - Check for duplicate files in two directories.
-* `scripts/make-links.sh` - Create symbolic links for several files in a separate directory, asking for confirmation or diffing if there is a collision.

 Install
 -------